G-graphs and special representations for binary dihedral groups in GL(2,C): Abstract

 \section{Abstract}

-We give the classification of all possible $G$-graphs for any small binary dihedral subgroup $G$ in $\GL(2,\C)$ and use this classification to give the combinatorial description of the special representations of $G$ in terms of its maximal cyclic normal subgroup.
+Given a finite subgroup $G\subset\GL(2,\C)$ it is know that the minimal resolution of the singularity $\C^2/G$ is the moduli space $Y=\Hilb{G}{\C^2}$ of $G$-clusters $\mathcal{Z}\subset\C^2$.
+The explicit description of $Y$ can be obtained by calculating every possible distinguished basis for $\mathcal{O}_\mathcal{Z}$ as vector spaces.
+These basis are the so called $G$-graphs.
+In this paper we classify the $G$-graphs for any small binary dihedral subgroup $G$ in $\GL(2,\C)$ and, in the context of the special McKay correspondence, we use this classification to give a combinatorial description of the special representations of $G$ appearing in $Y$ in terms of its maximal normal cyclic subgroup $H\unlhd G$.